 When administrators at the Temecula Valley Unified School District in California launched a districtwide technology initiative to encourage students to report abuse, the hope was that the program would help make schools safer.
 It ended up potentially saving lives—twice.
 In less than a month.

 When a fellow student saw a Facebook post suggesting that a classmate was contemplating suicide, the student used the district’s Report Bullying platform to share their concerns with administrators.
 Within seconds, Public Information Officer Laura Boss received a Critical Alert to her smartphone.
 Even though the report came in after regular school hours, Boss was able to immediately contact the district’s school resource team.
 Within minutes, an existing protocol for notifying the student’s parents was put into action.

 “It was a sigh of relief that we had something in place,” says Boss, “that we had an outlet that somebody could use to report something like this.”
 Days after the first suicide threat was reported, another concern was received.
 This time, a fellow student reported that one of their classmates had talked seriously about suicide.
 Again, the alert came in and protocols for urgent parental intervention were immediately followed.

-Want to know more about how these districts put systems of reporting in place to tackle bullying?
-Sign up for a free bullying prevention demo and consult here.
+Learn more about how school districts can put systems of reporting in place to tackle bullying.